 Sigbog is an avid Level 40 "Pokémon GO" player and raider with lots of knowledge and experience to draw from.

-- Save candy to evolve a Grimer, Magnemite, Drowzee, and a Scyther.
+- Begin saving candy to evolve a Grimer, Magnemite, Drowzee, and a Scyther.

 - Save two incubators for Stage 2 where you'll have to hatch three eggs.

 - Catch 10 Pokémon

 I'm going to assume you don't need any tips or advice on how to complete these tasks.
 Pokéstops have a five-minute timer if you need to spin one over and over.

 - Earn 2 candies walking with your buddy: You probably should worry more about how long it will take you to hatch three eggs, but if you do have three incubators and three 2 km (or 5 km) eggs waiting around, your best bet is to walk with a Pokémon that only takes 1 km to get a candy.
 If you still haven't completed the research for evolving a Magikarp, using a Magikarp as a buddy is a good option.
 Geodude and Aron are good options as well since Golem and Aggron are strong Pokémon.
 Caterpie, Weedle, and Pidgey are also great options as they can be evolved with 12 candy.
 These Pokémon are great if you're trying to grind experience and level up quickly.

 - Make 10 Great Throws: This shouldn't be what holds you back, but if you're struggling, I'd find larger Pokémon (like a Wailmer) that are easy to hit.
 You can also do raids where you'll be able to throw a lot of Pokéballs.